 Until the 6th of October 2015, SaaS suppliers and SaaS customers relied upon Safe Harbor (a self-certification standard operated by the US Department of Commerce and enforced by the Federal Trade Commission) when transferring personal data to the USA.

 Following the invalidation of safe harbor, the Art.
-29 Working Party, which is comprised of European Data Protection regulators, (the “Working Party”) made clear that no actions would be taken against SaaS suppliers or SaaS customers relying upon on safe harbor until the end of January 2016.
+29 Working Party, which is comprised of European Data Protection regulators, (the “Working Party” now known as the EBDP) made clear that no actions would be taken against SaaS suppliers or SaaS customers relying upon on safe harbor until the end of January 2016.
 This grace period was agreed to allow the Working Party, EU countries and the European Commission time to find a suitable political, legal and technical solution to the problem of transferring personal data from EU countries to the United States in compliance with EU data protection laws.

 However, national data protection authorities retain the right to exercise their powers to protect a data subjects’ rights upon receipt of individual complaints against SaaS suppliers or customers.
 For example, the German Federal and State Data Protection Commissioners (“the Commissioners”) stated that there would be no grace period and that they would immediately take action against data transfers which were based on Safe Harbor, unlike the UK Information Commissioner’s Office (“ICO”) which made it clear that SaaS suppliers and customers would be given time to adapt.